BICS postmortem

 √ Changed credits from screen space to world space, check builds if the sizing is correct

 √ Add explanation that 30s reached (congrats!
-You have managed to contain the bull for the 30sec need for SPCA to arrive, AND you didnt lose all your money!)
+You have managed to contain the bull for the 30sec need for SPCA to arrive, AND you didnt lose all your money!) √ Add ticking and colour change to timer at last ten secs (low priority)

 √ LEADERBOARD